-We believe that offering work experience placements to students and adults is a great way to gain an insight into the important and interesting work that The National Archives does.
+We believe that offering work experience placements to young people is a great way to gain an insight into the important and interesting work that The National Archives does.

 Work experience in Document Services

-The Document Services department offers a placement scheme to current school, sixth form college and undergraduate students.
+The Document Services department offers a placement scheme to young people aged 14 to 18.